ikolokotronis/WeatherApp/README.md

 ## About The Project

 A JS application that fetches information from an API about current weather conditions, as well as weather conditions in the following days.
-I used a free api version that allows to retrieve information only for the next 2 days upcoming , in which case I couldn't fetch data about the whole week, but the app can be easily upgraded if you have access to a key that allows that.
+I used a free api version that allows to retrieve information with some limitations , in which case I couldn't fetch data about the whole week, but the app can be easily upgraded if you have access to a key that allows that.

 <p align="right">(<a href="#top">back to top</a>)</p>